ternaris/marv-robotics/docs/upload.rst

 MARV is designed to process and manage continuous recordings performed by large fleets of robots.
 To ease the handling of a large influx of data MARV implements an upload functionality.
 It takes care that new data is quickly and securely handed into MARV management.
 Transmissions are automatically authenticated and encrypted.

-In the MARV ecosystem data providers that connect to the MARV server are called ``leafs``.
+In the MARV ecosystem data providers that connect to the MARV server are called ``leaves``.
 A leaf can be any potential source of data, e.g. a robot, a vehicle, a CI server, or any other technical system.

 Preparations
 ------------